TKESuperDave/PayaServices/Merchant Information/Merchant Check and ACH Best Practices.md

    - Authorization verbiage, NSF fee verbiage, applicable terms, and revocation metho
  - The payment page must display the following authorization verbiage (or substantially similar):

-“By authorizing this transaction, the customer agrees that <Merchant Name> may convert this transaction into an Electronic Funds Transfer (EFT) via ACH transaction and to debit this bank account for the amount specified.
+	>By authorizing this transaction, the customer agrees that <Merchant Name> may convert this transaction into an Electronic Funds Transfer (EFT) via ACH transaction and to debit this bank account for the amount specified.
 Additionally, in the even this EFT is returned unpaid, a service fee, as allowable by law, will be charged to this account via EFT or ACH.
-In the event you choose to revoke this authorization, please do so by contacting the <Merchant Name> directly at <Phone Number>.
-Please note that processing times may not allow for revocation of this authorization.”
+In the event you choose to revoke this authorization, please do so by contacting the <Merchant Name> directly at (Phone Number).
+Please note that processing times may not allow for revocation of this authorization.

  - Clients must retain the customer’s original authorization or copy of the original authorization in its original form that can be reproduced upon request.
  - Authorizations should be securely stored and retained for two (2) years from the last ACH transaction to the customer’s bank account.